OptiTrade-AI/about-us/README.md

 # OptiTrade AI

-> **Smart options analysis that actually works.** We scan 3,800+ stocks daily, identify high-probability setups, and deliver them before market open.
+> **Smart options analysis that actually works.** We scan 3,800+ stocks daily, identify high-probability setups

----

 ## What We Are